JobbeDeluxe/Simple_OpenTTD_Client/README.md

 ## Project Goals
 - Maintain feature parity with the original `cmclient` where possible.
 - Ensure compatibility with OpenTTD 14.1 network and gameplay features.
+- Provide a modernised networking layer capable of speaking the OpenTTD 14.1 coordinator protocol.
 - Provide straightforward build and packaging instructions for Windows.

 ## Repository Layout